unni-krishnan-95/copy/_posts/2016-09-21-over-the-wire-natas2.md

 ?>
 ```

+The source code is similar to 12, but it has some extra addition to it.
+If you look closely to the IF/ELSE statements, we can see that [exif_imagetype](http://php.net/manual/en/function.exif-imagetype.php) is being used.
+What this does is that it reads the first bytes of an image and checks its signature.

 Okay, I'm sure we can exploit this!
 Let's go ahead and edit __shell.php__ that we used in level 12.This time it has to be pulling the password from Natas14.
-Also we have to add BMP to the start of the file.
+Also we have to add BMP to the start of the file - this will allow exif_imagetype to read the file as a [Bitmap File Image](https://en.wikipedia.org/wiki/BMP_file_format), and will bypass the upload check, allowing our shell.

 ```php
 BMP<?